DaveBuckingham/dndtool/README.md

 ## Readline and tab completion

 dndtool uses gnu readline.
-This provides features that users of many shells will find familiar.
-For example, use the up and down arrows to cycle through your command history, or use Control-U to clear the current command.
-You can use tab completion, just type part of a key and then hit tab.
+This lets us use the up and down arrows to cycle through command history and Control-U to clear the current command.
+For tab completion, just type part of a key and then hit tab.
 If there is one valid completion, it will be filled in automatically.
 If there are multiple valid completion, hit tab twice to list all options.
 Since all database keys are lower case, tab completion will only work with lower case input.